This post may contain affiliate links. Please see my affiliate disclosure for more information.

 And since today still feels like summer (here in NJ), I’d like to share with you a favorite meal that celebrates the end of the warm days.
 Make it today or bookmark it for next summer when fresh corn comes back into season.

-- ¼ cup soy sauce
+- 1/8 cup soy sauce

-- 2 crushed garlic cloves
+- 2 garlic cloves, crushed

 - 2 Tbsp brown sugar

-- ½ cup extra virgin olive oil
+- 1/4 cup extra virgin olive oil

 - 2 Tbsp whole coriander

-- 1½ Tbsp whole black peppercorns
+- 1 1/2 Tbsp whole black peppercorns

 - 2 Tbsp cilantro, chopped

-- 2 Tbsp scallions, white and pale green parts only, sliced
+- 2 Tbsp scallions (white and pale green parts only), sliced

 - 1 Tbsp extra virgin olive oil

-- Salt and pepper
+- kosher salt and pepper

-- Refrigerate for 30 mins – 1 hour.
+Add tuna to the marinade, turning to coat.
+Refrigerate for 30 mins – 1 hour.